yassineidrissi/Mini-Moulinette/darija/README.md

 ### Configuration

-If you run the script for the first time, it will automatically create `my_config.sh` file and ask you to edit it with the path of your c03 project.
 You can also choose the colors that will be used and the path where the

 ### Options available